-Petitions to the GSC may include program or transfers, increase in units, course substitutions, and any other changes that are outside of the policies stated in the student handbook.
 Petitions are approved by the GSC.
+Petitions to the GSC may include program transfers, breadth area substitutions, Ph.D. milestone extensions, increase in units, course substitutions and any other changes that are outside of the policies stated in the student handbook.
 Students are advised to discuss their petitions with their academic advisors.